The Inside Scoop

 (aka the Cliff Notes version for those who don’t read the full policy page)

-In short, just the highlights—no fluff, no fine print.
+Just the highlights—no fluff, no fine print.
 For the full story, see The Fine Print.

 Check-In: 4:00–6:00 PM